 3. Leprechaun Tricky Trapdoor

-This trap will help you get even the most tricky leprechaun.
-The swinging door cut into the top of your box will give way when the leprechaun tries to escape.
+This trap will help you catch even the most tricky leprechaun.
+First cover a shoe box in green paint.
+Then cut a swinging door into the top of your box that will give way when the leprechaun tries to escape.
 You can try chocolate coins for bait.
 The trapdoor is a flap that is held up by a small tab of card stock.
-Be sure to decorate your trap as enticingly as possible!
-You want to catch your leprechaun!
+Be sure to decorate your trap doors as enticingly as possible!
+Free gold may help.
+After all you want to catch your leprechaun!